Lagrangian and Hamiltonian for the Bondi-Sachs metrics: Concluding remarks

 We transformed the Hilbert action for the Bondi-Sachs metrics to the forms (\ref{30a}) and (\ref{30}) similar to the ADM action.
 The variational principle for the action (\ref{30}) yields equations (\ref{33})-(\ref{35}) which are equivalent to the Einstein vacuum equations provided the r-independent equations (\ref{27}), (\ref{28}) are satisfied.
 Equations (\ref{33}), (\ref{34}) are constraints from the point of view of the evolution with respect to the Bondi time $u$.
 They can be solved in terms of integrals over $\Omega$ (or $r$).

 We analyzed briefly the corresponding Hamiltonian formulation.
 The Dirac method for constrained systems leads to the Hamiltonian (\ref{38}) (or its truncation with $\nu^A=0$) with the Lagrange multipliers which carry the main information about dynamics of the system.
-A striking result is that the Hamiltonian does not vanish when the Einstein equations are satisfied.
 The Lagrange multipliers are defined implicitly via a complicated system of differential equations.
 There are six second class constraints and no first class constraints.

+The Hamiltonian does not vanish when the Einstein equations are satisfied however it becomes a boundary integral.
+One can modify the Hamiltonian density in order to obtain an expression which takes nonnegative 'on shell' values.
+Under some assumptions about a structure of surfaces $u=$const the total energy is also nonnegative in accordance with known results.

 {\bf Acknowledgements}.
+We greatly acknowledge a suggestion of one of referees that 'on shell' Hamiltonian has to be a boundary term.

 This work was partially supported by the Polish Committee for Scientific Research (grant 2 PO3B 12724).
 JK acknowledges the support of European Commission through the project ``EQUIP'' within the framework of the IST-program.